Table of Contents

 So in conclusion, I’ll be using Blu-ray discs for the third copy.
 Here’s the plan:

-• Keep an eye out for new technologies that could be replace Blu-ray discs for the next replacement cycle.
+- Keep an eye out for new technologies that could replace Blu-ray discs for the next replacement cycle.

 Other tips:

-• Only label discs with a water-based permanent marker on the clear inner hub, not the top surface.
+- If you want to label the discs, use a water-based permanent marker on the clear inner hub, not the top surface.

 More info at this article on Optical Discs by the Canadian Conservation Institute.